 4.2.3 Energy detection threshold adaptation procedure

-A UE accessing a carrier on which LAA Scell(s) transmission(s) are performed, shall set the energy detection threshold () to be less than or equal to the maximum energy detection threshold .
+A UE accessing a channel on which UL transmission(s) are performed, shall set the energy detection threshold (XThresh) to be less than or equal to the maximum energy detection threshold XThresh_max.

-is determined as follows:
+XThresh_max is determined as follows:

-- If the UE is configured with higher layer parameter 'maxEnergyDetectionThreshold-r14',
+- If the UE is configured with higher layer parameter maxEnergyDetectionThreshold-r14 or maxEnergyDetectionThreshold-r16 ,

-- is set equal to the value signalled by the higher layer parameter.
+- XThresh_max is set equal to the value signalled by the higher layer parameter.

 - otherwise

-- the UE shall determine according to the procedure described in sub clause 4.2.3.1
+- the UE shall determine X'Thresh_max according to the procedure described in subclause 4.2.3.1

-- if the UE is configured with higher layer parameter 'energyDetectionThresholdOffset-r14'
+- if the UE is configured with higher layer parameter energyDetectionThresholdOffset-r14 or energyDetectionThresholdOffset-r16

-- is set by adjusting according to the offset value signalled by the higher layer parameter
+- XThresh_max is set by adjusting X'Thresh_max according to the offset value signalled by the higher layer parameter

 - otherwise

-- The UE shall set
+- The UE shall set XThresh_max=X'Thresh_max

+If the higher layer parameter absenceOfAnyOtherTechnology-r16 is not configured to a UE, and the higher layer parameter ULtoDL-CO-SharingED-Threshold-r16 is configured to the UE, the gNB should use the gNB’s transmit power in determining the resulting energy detection threshold ULtoDL-CO-SharingED-Threshold-r16.

+For the case where a UE performs channel access procedures as described in subclause 4.2.1.2.1 and shares its corresponding channel occupancy time with the gNB, XThresh_max is set equal to the value provided by the higher layer parameter ULtoDL-CO-SharingED-Threshold-r16, if provided.

 4.2.3.1 Default maximum energy detection threshold computation procedure

-If the higher layer parameter 'absenceOfAnyOtherTechnology-r14' indicates TRUE:
+If the higher layer parameter absenceOfAnyOtherTechnology-r14 or absenceOfAnyOtherTechnology-r16 is provided

-- where
+- X'Thresh_max=min&Tmax+10dB&Xr where